bjornmeansbear/rwdfruhoh.ookb.co/whatwedo/chickenbox.md

 ---
 layout: singleimage
-title: "The Chicken Box"
+title: The Chicken Box
 image: "http://farm8.staticflickr.com/7324/9256158912_0bd89e142f.jpg"
 date: "2013-05-01"
-categories :
+categories:
-  - "arts and culture"
+  - arts and culture
-  - "social justice"
+  - social justice
-  - "community"
+  - community
 tags:
   - "spruce-up"
 featuretitle: "Spruce-Ups"
 featureimg: "http://rwdfruhoh.ookb.co/assets/media/rwdf-square.png"
+published: true
 ---

-The vacant space at the corner of Charles St. and North Avenue, which was formerly home to New York Fried Chicken, is being renovated into an office, gallery, and performing arts space to serve The [Station North Arts and Entertainment District][SNAED] office while also creating an interim use for part of the Parkway Theater redevelopment.
+The vacant space at the corner of Charles St. and North Avenue, which was formerly home to New York Fried Chicken, has been renovated into an office, gallery, and performing arts space to serve The [Station North Arts and Entertainment District][SNAED] office while also creating an interim use for part of the Parkway Theater redevelopment.

 {{# whatwedo.tags.spruce-up }}
   <div class="spruceup">